SLPeoples/Various-UW-Coursework/readMe.md

-Various assignments and projects from my undergraduate studies.
+Various assignments, proofs, and projects from my undergraduate studies.
 And exhaustive list of all courses is below.

 # University of Washington Courses